dbgrande/GrandeModular/README.md

 For this quantizer the valid notes are defined indirectly by pitch intervals.

-- The interval buttons select desired pitch intervals, which include all 11-Limit intervals up to 36.
+- The interval buttons select desired pitch intervals, which now include all 13-Limit intervals where the ratio and its octave complement are less than or equal to 36.

 - However, these intervals need to be mapped to notes in the selected temperament.
 Valid notes are those that match selected intervals within the specified tolerance.
 These are indicated by a blue light, with the brightness indicating how close the match is.